NextSDS Logo

 If swallowed, seek medical advice immediately and show this container or label.
 Keep person warm and at rest.
 Do not induce vomiting unless directed to do so by medical personnel.
 Lower the head so that vomit will not re-enter the mouth and throat.

-Harmful if swallowed.
-Adverse symptoms may include: stomach pains, reduced fetal weight, increase in fetal deaths, skeletal malformations.
+Symptoms: Adverse symptoms may include the following: stomach pains reduced fetal weight increase in fetal deaths skeletal malformations

 Medical Treatment